Square and SumUp offer similar products to small businesses, but as I’ve tested and reviewed them in the UK, I’ve seen crucial distinctions.

 Receive next-day payments with SumUp Card.

-But only SumUp has a monthly plan (£19/month) that lowers the fee for domestic consumer cards to 0.99% while other cards are 1.99%.
+Only SumUp has a monthly plan (£19/month) lowering the fee for domestic consumer cards to 0.99% while other cards are 1.69%.
 This is only worth it with a monthly sales volume above £3,000-£4,000 and the majority of payments are with domestic consumer cards.

-Keyed card payments, including through invoices, incur a fixed rate of 2.5% through Square, while online store, payment link and e-gift transactions are 1.4% + 25p for European and 2.5% + 25p for non-European cards.
+Keyed card payments, including through invoices, incur a fixed rate of 2.5% (UK cards) or 4% (non-UK cards) through Square, while online store, payment link and e-gift transactions are 1.4% + 25p for UK and 2.5% + 25p for non-UK cards.

 SumUp charges 2.5% for payment link, QR code, online store, invoice and gift card payments, and 2.95% + 25p for keyed transactions.